-From admin on November 22nd, 2010 in Los Angeles
+From Margaret Everton on November 22, 2010 in Los Angeles

 When Greg Steinberg and Alexandra Becket began dating, they had no idea what their mutual love of Midcentury Modern would turn into.
 Becket, who was more than familiar with the term, is a granddaughter of Welton Becket, one of LA’s most iconic architects (think Beverly Hilton Hotel and Capitol Records building).

 Alhough Steinberg didnt know how to articulate his distinct taste when the couple first started dating, they instantly connected over designand Becket was relieved to see the Heywood-Wakefield in Steinbergs home.
 Their architectural connection served the couple well as they began renovating the home, which sits near the intersection of Melrose and Fairfax, stripping it to its charismatic original state.